NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

 });
 ```

-after the ReactDOM call we are able to make assertions of the content of the DOM by querying the `container` HTML node

-for example we can test that inside the DOM there's now a `h1` with content `Hello!`
+After the ReactDOM call, we are able to make assertions of the content of the DOM by querying the `container` HTML node.
+For example we can test that inside the DOM there's now a `h1` with content `Hello!`

 ```diff
   import React from 'react'